jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

 ### 15 Name of entity
-The name of an entity complies with this section if— (a) the entity is incorporated under that name under the Incorporated Societies Act 1908; or (b) the entity is incorporated under that name under the Charitable Trusts Act 1957; or (c) the entity is incorporated under that name under the Companies Act 1993; or (d) the entity is established, or constituted, by an Act under that name; or
+The name of an entity complies with this section if— (a) the entity is incorporated under that name under the Incorporated Societies Act 1908 or the Incorporated Societies Act 2022; or
+  (b) the entity is incorporated under that name under the Charitable Trusts Act 1957; or (c) the entity is incorporated under that name under the Companies Act 1993; or (d) the entity is established, or constituted, by an Act under that name; or